Hjartarson/Hjartarson.github.io/resume.md

 ------

 * Languages: Fluency in written and spoken Mandarin Chinese; proficiency in French
-* Python: Experienced with Python programming and Python libraries for data science included in the Anaconda distribution including NumPy, pandas, SciPy, Scikit-learn and Natural Language Tool Kit (NLTK)
+* Python: Experienced with Python programming and Python libraries for data science included in the Anaconda distribution including NumPy, pandas, SciPy, Scikit-learn.
 * Web Skills: Experienced with PhantomJS for web automation and BeautifulSoup for web scraping, HTML, CSS, JavaScript, git
-* Operating Systems: Linux and bash scripting, Windows 10, OS X, Docker, virtual machines, virtual environments
+* Other: bash, Git